 Battery operating time varies depending on operating conditions.
 Operating time is significantly reduced when you perform operations including, but not limited to, the following:

-- Using optical drives - Using wireless communications devices, ExpressCards, media memory cards, or USB devices - Using high-brightness display settings, 3D screen savers, or other power-intensive programs such as complex 3D graphics applications - Running the computer in maximum performance mode (See "Power Management Modes" on page 45.) - NOTE: It is recommended that you connect your computer to an electrical outlet when writing to a CD or DVD.
+- Using optical drives - Using wireless communications devices, ExpressCards, media memory cards, or USB devices - Using high-brightness display settings, 3D screen savers, or other power-intensive programs such as complex 3D graphics applications - Running the computer in maximum performance mode (See "Configuring Power Management Settings" on page 43.) - NOTE: It is recommended that you connect your computer to an electrical outlet when writing to a CD or DVD.

-You can check the battery charge before you insert the battery into the computer.
+You can check the battery charge (see "Checking the Battery Charge" on page 40) before you insert the battery into the computer.
 You can also set power management options to alert you when the battery charge is low.
+See "Configuring Power Management Settings" on page 43 for information about accessing QuickSet or the Power Options Properties window.